-Part II through Part V of the book examines the history, organization, personnel, and function of over 20 specific federal law enforcement agencies.
+Parts II through V of the book examine the history, organization, personnel, and function of over 20 specific federal law enforcement agencies.
 Finally, Part VI of the book addresses careers within, and the future of, federal law enforcement in the United States.

 The second edition updates the first throughout.